-The Walker County Housing Authority is a Section 8 Public Housing Agency in Huntsville, Texas.
+Walker County Housing Authority is a Public Housing Agency in Huntsville, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

-As of March 31st, 2016 the Walker County Housing Authority manages 248 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Walker County Housing Authority manages 249 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 22% having issued approximately 11 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 19 months on the waiting list1.